emwap/stream-paper/paper.md

 # A Pure Interface

-In this paper we have used `IO` as the monad that provides mutability.
-However, if we only care about mutability and not about general effects that affect the external world, we can get away with using the `ST` monad instead:
+We have used `IO` as the monad for mutability so far.
+We can get away with using the `ST` monad  f we only care about mutability and not about general effects that affect the external world:

 ~~~ {.haskell}
 data Stream s a = Stream (ST s (ST s a))
 ~~~

-By using `STRef` instead of `IORef` and `STArray` instead of `IOArray`, we can reimplement all stream functions for this new representation.
+We can reimplement all stream functions for this new representation by using `STRef` instead of `IORef` and `STArray` instead of `IOArray`.
 The advantage of using `ST` becomes visible in functions that consume streams, such as `remember`:[^remember]

 ~~~ {.haskell}
 remember :: Int -> (forall s .
 Stream s a) -> Array Int a